joshmaxsilverman/joshmaxsilverman.github.io/_posts/2018-04-21-Traffic-Lights.md

 ![The grid, depicted.](/img/ben2.png)

 The answer in our grid is the strategy of $.25$, i.e., cross east if it's a "GO," or wait for the east signal to allow you to cross unless there's more than $.25$, a quarter of the "NO-GO" time (which is $T/8$), left on its clock.
 To walk through the reasoning that gets us there, we are choosing between crossing north, where we'd have an expected $.5$ remaining total wait time, or east, where we'd have just $.25$ more expected wait.
 Waiting to cross east makes sense as long as we don't have to wait more than $.25$ to do it, which would make it cost more than it saves.
-So the answer is that, so long as one second is less than $T/8$ (which it likely is in a realistic scenario), wait and go east, young man.
+So the answer is that, so long as one second is less than $T/8$ (that is, so long as the signals take more than eight seconds to switch, which is a reasonable assumption), wait and go east, young man.

 ### Wait-Time Expectations